doersino/excessivelyadequate.com/_posts/2018-05-19-isomorphisms.md

 Let's try again.
 Each of our two functions, operating on arbitrary output values of its inverse, must be able to "fill" its domain fully, otherwise there will be a case where we cannot get the same value we put in out again.

-Sticking with the basic structure from above, we can modify the `itoe` function to "compress" its input `Integer`s: Even numbers are divided in half and wrapped in `Right`, odd numbers are decremented (to make them even), then also divided in half and wrapped in `Left`.
+Sticking with the basic structure from above, we can modify the `itoe` function to "compress" its input `Integer`s: Even numbers are halved and wrapped in `Right`, odd numbers are decremented (to make them even), then also halved and wrapped in `Left`.
 Knowing that `Left` values correspond to odd numbers, the inverse function `etoi` can now reverse our previous transformation steps without any loss of information.
 Going the other direction, `etoi` outputs odd numbers for `Left` inputs, enabling *its* inverse `itoe` to compute the original value correctly.

 ```haskell
 itoe :: Integer -> Either Integer Integer